Child abuse and child protection

 The Children First Act 2015 abolishes the common law defence of reasonable chastisement in court proceedings.
 This defence could previously be used by a parent or other person in authority who physically disciplined a child.

-Sexual abuse occurs where a child is used by someone for their own or
+Sexual abuse occurs where a child is used by someone for their own or someone else’s sexual gratification or arousal.
+It includes the child being involved in sexual acts or exposing the child to sexual activity directly or through pornography.

 How do you recognise child abuse?